Tinram/Noter/README.md

 ## Requirements

-A PHP server running version 7.2+ with the following module enabled:
++ PHP server with version 7.2+ and sqlite3 module enabled

-+ sqlite3

 ## Setup